 To begin, when assessing your overflowing inbox ask yourself:

 No really, do you?
 Often we place a high importance on emails and documents, thinking we will refer back to it in the future.
 Realistically, we rarely do.
 So think about it.
 Is this an email you really will look back at?
 If so, then the tips below about filing them into folders (or tagging them) will be useful.

 Are you only keeping it, because it has an action associated with it?

 Often, we keep things in our inbox because we have to do something or reply to it.
 There’s an action attached to it.
 Or, it’s a reminder to do something.
-So in that case, you might want to create an Email version of the Action Station.
-Or, use a Task Manager or To Do List App and note down the action (and a few notes if necessary), into this.
+This is unnecessarily contributing to inbox overwhelm.
+So what can you do?
+You might want to create an email version of the Action Station.
+Or, use a Task Manager or To-Do List App and note down the action (and a few notes if necessary), into this.
 Then you can delete the email, without fear of forgetting to respond or follow up.